xiaoxianyu-office/mm/Items.md

 <!-- -->

--   **Data:**
+####   **Data**:
 -   Sets the data value of the item created.
 -   Used to specify the *used up* durability points on items, weapons or armor or to specify the sub-type of a block.

 <!-- -->